Optimal minimax rate of learning nonlocal interaction kernels: Upper minimax rate

-\begin{remark}[Necessity of $\beta\leq 1/2$ and Sobolev embedding in H\"older space] The case $\beta\leq 1/2$ holds practical significance, particularly because the weighted Sobolev class $W_{\rho}(\beta,L)$ can contain discontinuous interaction functions.
-This includes piecewise constants, which are commonly observed in applications like opinion dynamics in {\rm(see, e.g.,\cite{MT14})}.
-On the other hand, when $\beta>1/2$, the functions in $W_{\rho}(\beta,L)$ are typically continuous when the density of $\rho$ is both lower-bounded away from zero and upper-bounded.
-This follows from the fact that $W_\rho(\beta,L)\simeq W^{\beta}_{\rho} \simeq W^{\beta}$ as discussed in Remark {\rm\ref{rmk:SobEmbed}} and the Sobelev embedding that $W^{\beta}$ embeds continuously in $C^{\beta-\frac 12}$, see e.g., {\rm \cite[Theorem 1.50, Theorem 1.66]{FourierNonlinear2011} and \cite[Theorem 8.2]{Hitchhiker2012}}.
+\begin{remark}[The case of $\beta\leq 1/2$ and Sobolev embedding in H\"older space] The case $\beta\leq 1/2$ holds practical significance, particularly because the fractional Sobolev class $H_{\rho}^{\beta}(L)$ can contain discontinuous interaction functions such as piecewise constants.
+On the other hand, when $\beta>1/2$, the functions in $H_{\rho}^{\beta}(L)$ are continuous when the density of $\rho$ is both lower-bounded away from zero and upper-bounded.
+This follows from the fact that $H_{\rho}^{\beta}(L)\simeq W^{\beta}_{\rho} \simeq W^{\beta}$ and by the Sobolev embedding that $W^{\beta}$ embeds continuously in $\calC^{\beta-\frac 12}$ (see e.g., {\rm \cite[Theorem 8.2]{Hitchhiker2012}}) as discussed in Appendix \ref{sec:append_Sob}.
 Therefore, to cover discontinuous functions, it is necessary to consider the case $\beta\leq 1/2$. \end{remark}

 \begin{proof}[Proof of Proposition \ref{thm:L2rho_upper}] The proof follows the standard technique of bias-variance tradeoff, except an extra term bounding the probability of the set where the tLSE is zero.
 The bound follows from the left tail probability $\P\left\{ \lambda_{\min}(\bar{\bfA}_{n}^{M}) \leq \frac 1 4 c_{\bar\calL} \right\} \leq G_{L,c_{\bar\calL}}(n,M) $, which we establish in Lemma \ref{Lem:Ab_conv}.
 The term $G_{L,c_{\bar\calL}}(n,M)$ enjoys an exponential decay since it comes from the concentration inequality of the smallest eigenvalue of the normal matrix. \\